Analogical models: Non-power-conjugate analogies

-A common analogy of magnetic circuits maps magnetomotive force (mmf) to voltage and magnetic flux (φ) to electrical current.
+A common analogy of magnetic circuits maps magnetomotive force (mmf) to voltage and magnetic flux (φ) to electric current.
 However, mmf and φ are not power conjugate variables.
 The product of these is not in units of power and the ratio, known as magnetic reluctance, does not measure the rate of dissipation of energy so is not a true impedance.
 Where a compatible analogy is required, mmf can be used as the effort variable and dφ/dt (rate of change of magnetic flux) will then be the flow variable.
 This is known as the gyrator-capacitor model.

 A widely used analogy in the thermal domain maps temperature difference as the effort variable and thermal power as the flow variable.
 Again, these are not power conjugate variables, and the ratio, known as thermal resistance, is not really an analogy of either impedance or electrical resistance as far as energy flows are concerned.
 A compatible analogy could take temperature difference as the effort variable and entropy flow rate as the flow variable.